-- 2. Set Measurement Range parameters used for the Mapping mode.
-See section 4-1 for more details. - 3.
-Write personal Comments to add to the saved measurement file. - 4.
+- 2. The "Enable central probe" box allows you to enable or disable the measurement results of the wide range probe located at the Probe-Array's magnetic center.
+This probe is optional in the Probe-Array. - Set Measurement Range parameters used for the Mapping mode.
+See section 4-1 for more details. - 4.
+The "Enable limits" box allows you, if enabled, to activate warning notifications on out of limits measurements.
+Editing the following parameters set the frequency and standard deviation measurement results limits. - Reference frequency: Set the central value of the limits, in MHz or T, to apply on frequency measurement. - Relative reference tolerance +/-: Set the limits frequency in relative range, in ppm, referenced to the "Reference frequency". - Std-Dev maximal value: Set the limit, in ppm, to apply on standard deviation measurement result. - 5.
+Write personal Comments to add to the saved measurement file. - 6.
 Start mapping operation with a measurement on the first angular position.
 After a measurement, the next angle increment is automatically shown.
 Before starting a measurement, rotate your Probe-Array to the corresponding angle.
 Press again the Step button to measure the next selected position (see item 8).
 To manually select a specific angular position, select it in the small table (item 10).
-It is possible to repeat a measurement on an angular position as many times as desired. - 5.
+It is possible to repeat a measurement on an angular position as many times as desired. - 7.
 Stop the current mapping operation.
-A stopped mapping operation cannot be restarted. - 6.
-Save the mapping results to a XML file. - 7.
-Load a mapping XML file to review the results. - 8.
-Shows the currently selected measurement position index and angle in degrees. - 9.
-Click on the arrow to view the current probe number bigger by hiding the result window. - 10.
+A stopped mapping operation cannot be restarted. - 8.
+Save the mapping results to an XML file.
+(The default MFCTool measurement file name is constructed as "ProbeArrayType\ProbeArraySerialNumber\DateTime\OperatingMode.mxr.xml"). - 9.
+Load a mapping XML file to review the results. - 10.
+Shows the currently selected measurement position index and angle in degrees. - 11.
+Click on the arrow to view the current probe number bigger by hiding the result window. - 12.
 Display the selection and state mapping table.
 The blue line indicates the current angular position.
-You can manually select to measure a specific angular position with this table.
+After measuring a position, the next position is automatically selected.
+However, you can manually select to measure a specific angular position with this table.